Spin glass phase at zero temperature in the Edwards-Anderson model: Introduction

-The physics literature is not unanimous about the size of $F$.
-For example, there are competing claims, made via numerical studies, that in $d=3$, the energy cost $\Delta(A)$ can be as small as $O(L^{\frac{1}{5}})$~\cite{braymoore87}, or $O(1)$~\cite{krzakalamartin00}.
 Note that for a macroscopic region $A$, $|\partial A|$ is at least of order $L^2$ in $d=3$.
 The main difficulty with simulation studies is that finding the ground state is an NP-hard problem, with no good algorithm even for the ``average case''.
 Simulations can be carried out with only rather small values of $L$ (e.g., $L=12$ in \cite{krzakalamartin00}).

 As a counterpart of Theorem \ref{boundarythm}, the next result shows that large regions with small interface energies, whose existence is guaranteed by Theorem \ref{boundarythm}, are exceptionally rare.
 The probability that any given region has a small interface energy is exponentially small in the size of the boundary.
-This is the content of the next theorem. \begin{thm} In the setting of Theorem \ref{mainthm}, there are positive constants $C_1$, $C_2$ and $C_3$ depending only on the maximum degree of $G$, such that for any $A\subset V^\circ$,
+This is the content of the next theorem, proved in Section~\ref{oldthmpf}. \begin{thm} In the setting of Theorem \ref{mainthm}, there are positive constants $C_1$, $C_2$ and $C_3$ depending only on the maximum degree of $G$, such that for any $A\subset V^\circ$,

 \end{thm} This shows that the optimal $A$ in the definition of $F$ cannot be any given region, but rather, one that arises ``at random''.
 Indeed, in our proof of Theorem \ref{boundarythm}, an $A$ with a small value of $\frac{\Delta(A)}{|\partial A|}$ is obtained as the region of overturned spins after applying a small perturbation of the first kind.